Scope of Benefits

 Pharmacy Benefit Transition: The following charts provide additional context and information related to the Department's transition of the pharmacy benefit services from managed care to fee-for-service (FFS), effective April 1, 2023.

-This chart provides an inventory of the NYS Medicaid's outpatient pharmacy benefit, and whether the benefit is subject to the transition and whether the Managed Care Plans should also continue to make the benefit available when provided by a non-pharmacy provider.
+This chart provides an inventory of the NYRx Medicaid Pharmacy Program’s outpatient pharmacy benefit.
+Health Plans (Managed Care Plans (MCPS)) should continue to make the benefit available when provided by a non-pharmacy provider.

-Pharmacy Benefit Category Sub-Category Subject to the FFS Transition?
-(Yes, No) MCPs to make available when billed as a medical or institutional claim? ( e.g. outpatient hospital, clinic, physician's office) *
+Pharmacy Benefit Category Sub-Category Covered by NYRx pharmacy benefit (Yes, No) Covered by Health Plan (MCPs) medical benefit when billed as a medical or institutional claim (e.g., outpatient hospital, clinic, physician's office) *

 Outpatient Prescription Drugs included in the Medicaid Pharmacy List of Reimbursable Drugs.
 (Includes Clotting Factor) N/A Yes Yes